CalConnect/DEVGUIDE/Simple Event.md

 END:VCALENDAR
 ```

-Then BEGIN and END of the VCALENDAR object are required and there should be
+Then `BEGIN` and `END` of the `VCALENDAR` object are required and there should be
-only one VCALENDAR object per file.
+only one `VCALENDAR` object per file.

-The VERSION property is required and currently always has the value "2.0".
+The `VERSION` property is required and currently always has the value `2.0`.
-The PRODID should have a value that identifies your organization.
+The `PRODID` should have a value that identifies your organization.

 As an  example we will create an event describing a period in time -
 a 1 hour lunch meeting.
 This event has the following properties: